Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 the follower's right hand (pointing down) at waist level, sort of like the characters |¯|.

-Hammerlock position
+Goofy position

-: The leader stands slightly to the left of the follower, maintaining a double handhold where the leader's hands point down and the follower's left hand is behind the back pointing outside while the right hand is pointing down.
+: The leader's right hand ring finger and middle finger (pointing in) are held by the follower's left hand (pointing down) at waist level, sort of like the characters |\_|.

+Parallel position:

+: A specific double handhold.
+The leader's left hand ring finger and middle finger (pointing in) are held by the follower's right hand (pointing down) at waist level, and the leader's right hand ring and middle finger (pointing in) are held by the follower's left hand (pointing down) at waist level sort of like the characters |=|.

 Back-to-front position